-Below are recent deals that were made publicly available.
+Below are recent deals that were made publicly available:

 The key legal and negotiable terms of PE funds will depend on the vehicle chosen, but will be very similar to those in other jurisdictions (e.g., the term of the fund, investment policies, management of the fund and documentation of the relationship between the manager and the fund, fees, carried interest and exits for limited partners).

 One of the key issues for a Mexican PE fund is its management.
 In connection with CKD funds, for example, the sponsor will normally act as the manager, and will carry out the business of instructing the trustee to make the required investments in eligible projects; however, pursuant to Mexican securities law, it would also require the approval of the limited partners for relevant investments or actions, which causes the limited partners of CKDs or FIBRAs to have an active role in the management of the fund.
-All CKDs and FIBRAs investments are subject to certain guidelines (including bondholder meeting approval).
+All CKD and FIBRA investments are subject to certain guidelines (including bondholder meeting approval).
 Nevertheless, the structuring of CKDs has improved over time, and has evolved to the extent that CKDs are released from rules that previously prevented deals from taking place.
 In addition, we have noticed that management fees and carried-interest fees have changed over the past five years.
-The tendency has been for such fees to decrease (e.g., some CKDs had management fees amounting to around 2 per cent of the total amount invested during the investment period in 2009; currently, the management fees for 2017 transactions range between 1.5 and 1.75 per cent of the total amount invested during the 2016 investment period).
+The tendency has been for such fees to decrease (e.g., some CKDs had management fees amounting to around 2 per cent of the total amount invested during the investment period in 2009; currently, the management fees range between 1.5 and 1.75 per cent of the total amount invested during the investment period).

-We have also noted that, rather than the usual passive limited partner role, certain institutional investors are seeking a more active role in traditional PE funds.
+We have also noted that rather than the usual passive limited partner role, certain institutional investors are seeking a more active role in traditional PE funds.

 Disclosure obligations include the filing of quarterly and annual reports to the BMV that include updates and annual audited financial statements, as well as a duty to disclose any information necessary for investors to carry out investment decisions.

-As explained above, depending on the structure of the PE investment, the method of investment solicitation at the fundraising stage may vary.
+Depending on the structure of the PE investment, the method of investment solicitation at the fundraising stage may vary.